Ramy Ayach: Actor

-In 2015, Ramy Ayach's first experience as an actor in a leading role, was in the pan-Arab thriller movie "Paparazzi".
+In 2015, Ramy Ayach's first experience as an actor in a leading role, was in the pan-Arab thriller movie Paparazzi.

-In 2016, Ayach took on another acting role in the hit Pan-Arab drama series "Amir El Leil", a historic series based on the life-story of Lebanese Prince Omar Chehab, which takes place during the French protectorate era in Lebanon.
+In 2016, Ayach took on another acting role in the hit Pan-Arab drama series "Amir El Leil", a historic series based on the life-story of Lebanese Omar Chehab, which takes place during the French protectorate era in Lebanon.
 Ayach's leading role, as Prince Omar Chehab, won him critical praise, as well as "Best Male Actor & Singer" award at the Murex d'Or 2017 awards, in addition to the Murex d'Or for Best Song of the Year.
-The series Pilot aired on the Lebanese-based pan-Arab network LBC in September 2016, followed by 76 episodes, with the finale airing in February 2017.
+The series pilot aired on the Lebanese-based pan-Arab network LBC in September 2016, followed by 76 episodes, with the finale airing in February 2017.
 The "Amir El Leil" series was a commercial, popular, and critical success, and ranked at the top of drama series in terms of viewers.
-The series also helped establish Ayach as a respected actor and an accomplished artist.